qdrant/landing_page/qdrant-landing/content/blog/teaching-vector-databases-at-scale-alfredo-deza-vector-space-talks-019-2.md

 ---
-draft: true
+draft: false
 title: Teaching Vector Databases at Scale - Alfredo Deza | Vector Space Talks
 slug: teaching-vector-db-at-scale
 short_description: Alfredo Deza tackles AI teaching, the intersection of technology and academia, and the value of consistent learning.
-description: Alfredo Deza discusses the practicality of machine learning operations, highlighting how personal interest in topics like wine datasets enhances engagement, while reflecting on the synergies between his athletic discipline and the persistent, straightforward approach required for effectively educating on vector databases and large language models.
+description: Alfredo Deza discusses the practicality of machine learning operations, highlighting how personal interest in topics like wine datasets enhances engagement, while reflecting on the synergies between his professional sportsman discipline and the persistent, straightforward approach required for effectively educating on vector databases and large language models.
 preview_image: /blog/from_cms/alfredo-deza-bp-cropped.png
-date: 2024-04-02T23:04
+date: 2024-04-09T12:19:00.000Z
 author: Demetrios Brinkmann
 featured: false
 tags: